corn-bred/programming-journey-2025/README.md

 - Made Bresenham algorithm work with slopes <= 1 & >= -1.
 - Negative values work, but it was mostly easy.
 - Tomorrow: ???

+# December 17

+I rewrote bresenham's algorithm, with this time knowing how it works.
+I never thought algebra would actually help me in coding, yet here we are.

+For tomorrow, I will try and make a naive version of it working for all sectors.